jivimberg/jivimberg.github.io/source/_posts/2019-01-10-how-to-prepare-for-the-silicon-valley-interview-part-2.markdown

 categories: interviewing job silicon valley interview hiring tips interview-series
 ---

 Welcome to the second part of the [Interviewing Series][1]!
-This time I’ll cover the thing that terrifies most candidates[^1]: **the technical questions**.
-We’ll see what the different types of questions are, and how to prepare for them.
+It’s time to cover the thing that terrifies most candidates[^1]: **the technical questions**.
+We’ll see what different types of questions there are, and how we can prepare for them.
 We have a lot of ground to cover so let’s jump right into it.

 <!--more-->